-Dutta et al (2009), the statistical analysis further reveals that there exists a gap between the customer expectations and perception in the banking sector.
+Dutta et al (2009), the statistical analysis further reveals that there exists a gap between the costomer expectations and perception in the banking sector.
 The expectations of Bank customer are higher than their perception.
-This gap varies cross the banking sector with public sector banks showing the widest gap and foreign banks showing a narrow gap.
-Factor analysis further showed that tangible, assurance, empathy and reliability dimensions are the explanatory variables predicting customers 'satisfaction in India.
+This gap varies cross the banking sector with public sector banks Showing a narrow gap.
+Factor analysis further showed that tangible, assurance empathy and reliability dimensions are the explanatory variables predicting customers satisfaction in India.
 ATM machines in convenient places and tele - banking and internet banking facility.
 The findings further show that public sector banks are neutral about the quality services offered.